Synerty/peek-plugin-diagram-trace/peek_plugin_diagram_trace/doc-admin/index.rst

 Administration
 ==============

-The Diagram Generic Menu allows administrators to add additional menus that appear when a display item is selected on the diagram.
+The Diagram Trace Menu allows administrators to set the colors that will be used for a trace.

-Menu items can have multiple placeholders from the DocDB and the data from the display item.

 .. toctree::
     :maxdepth: 3